opencorenmr/opencorenmr-docs/blog/externalTrigger/extTrig.md

 - - -

 The following is an example trigger event.
-A (quite irregular) square pulse is used to trigger a 15 us 40 MHz rf pulse from CH1.
+A (quite irregular) square pulse of +1.5 V amplitude is used to trigger a 15 us 40 MHz rf pulse from CH1.
 The code used is:

 ```
 Init